microsoft/vscode-docs/docs/runtimes/nodejs.md

 >**Tip:** You can download multiple definition files by combining them on the command line, for example `typings install node express --ambient`.

-Open `app.js` and notice how the warnings no longer appear for`__dirname`.
+Notice how the warnings no longer appear for`__dirname`.
 This is because VS Code now understands what `__dirname` is, based on the metadata from the `node.d.ts` file.
 Even more exciting, you can get full IntelliSense against the Node framework.
 For example, you can require `http` and get full IntelliSense against the `http` class as you type in Visual Studio Code.

 ![http IntelliSense](images/nodejs/intellisense.png)